PabloEmidio/flask-postgres-CRUD/README.md

 # flask-postgres-CRUD

-# About
-  A basic CRUD application built in flask using postgres as database
+## A basic CRUD application built in flask using postgres as database

 # Taks list
 - [x] Config files